timdiels/chicken_turtle_project/docs/developer_guide.rst

 No effort is made to handle packages which fail to mention all of their dependencies, instead those packages should be fixed upstream.
-Should such a situation occur and the package maintainer refuses to fix it, a work around could be made: a list of packages, ct-mkvenv would install these in list-order with the version specs specified in requirements.txt, then ct-mkvenv would do another pip install -r requirements.txt for the other packages (without needing to exclude the misbehaving packages from requirements.txt).
+Should such a situation occur and the package maintainer refuses to fix it, a work around could be made: a list of packages, `ct-mkvenv` would install these in list-order with the version specs specified in `requirements.txt`, then `ct-mkvenv` would do another ``pip install -r requirements.txt`` for the other packages (without needing to exclude the misbehaving packages from `requirements.txt`).